 More Than 3 Days of Peace

 For those of us old enough to remember the 1960s and 70s, the word “peace” likely conjures up a picture of the anti-war movement – Hippies flashing peace signs as they protested the Vietnam War or the “make love not war” anti-war phrase that was voiced not only by hippies and college students but also by average American families and even some who were engaged in the actual fighting in Vietnam.
-And by all accounts, along with an excess of drugs, make love not war and peace also flowed freely at the festival during those three muddy days in August 1969.
+And by all accounts, along with an excess of drugs, both make love not war and peace also flowed freely at the music festival.

 While peace is most often thought of in the context of a lack of conflict or violence, today I want to dig into another kind of peace, the kind of peace that only comes from Jesus.
 I am talking about an inner peace that brings calmness and a sense of safety, a sense of serenity, even in the midst of a warring and divisive world all around us.